mitdbg/datascienceclass/lab_2/README.md

 **Q7:** Which artists have either played or recorded live at WMBR?
 Show your answer sorted by artist name, in ascending order.
 (5 pts)

 **Q8:** List the DJs that have played at least one song off of a [Stranger Things](https://en.wikipedia.org/wiki/Stranger_Things) season soundtrack, with the number of tracks each of them played.
 Show your answer sorted by number of times played, in descending order.
-Note: (5 pts)
+(5 pts)

 **Q9:** What was the ratio of [Billie Eilish](https://en.wikipedia.org/wiki/Billie_Eilish) songs to overall number of songs played at WMBR over the years of 2017, 2018, and 2019?
 (10 pts)